 Ginkgo Petrified Forest State Park Backcountry

 The term “petrified forest” is slightly misleading.
-But before I learned details about the park, I expected to see rows of petrified trees as we strolled through the area.
-But the most we would get are sagebrush, the river, and basalt cliffs.
+But before I learned about the park, I had expected to see petrified trees throughout the area.
+But the most we’ve seen so far are sagebrush, the river, and basalt cliffs.

 See more trip photos here.